Quadratic torsion subgroups of modular Jacobian varieties: Proof of Theorem

-In this section, we will give the proof of Theorem~\ref{M2}.
-For this purpose, it is indispensable to make use of the algebraic theory of modular forms.
-We will briefly recall the notations below.
-For more details, the reader is referred to \cite{Oh}.
-Let $N$ be a positive integer.
+We first recall some notations from the algebraic theory of modular forms.
+For more details of this theory, we refer the reader to \S1 of \cite{Oh}.
+For any positive integer $N$, let $M^B_2(\Gamma_0(N),\BZ)$ (resp. $S^B_2(\Gamma_0(N),\BZ)$) be the sub-$\BZ$-module of $\CM_2(\Gamma_0(N),\BC)$ (resp. $S_2(\Gamma_0(N),\BC)$) whose Fourier expansions at infinity have coefficients in $\BZ$.
 Then, for an arbitrary commutative ring $R$, we define